I wish to be very clear up front about what I am not doing in this post, as well as its basic underlying assumptions.

 1. Abortion is more important than all other ethical issues.

-2. Abortion should be the deciding factor of one’s politics.
+2. And abortion should be the deciding factor of one’s politics.

 3. The only ethical view of abortion is that it is always (or almost always) unethical and should be illegal (i.e. criminalized).